defenseunicorns/leapfrogai/website/content/en/docs/local-deploy-guide/dependencies.md

 ### Deploy LeapfrogAI

-- After ensuring that all system dependencies and requirements are fulfilled, refer to the LeapfrogAI deployment guide for comprehensive instructions on deploying LeapfrogAI within your local environment.
+- After ensuring that all system dependencies and requirements are fulfilled, refer to the Quick Start guide for comprehensive instructions on deploying LeapfrogAI within your local environment.